 Turtle Disco page (lots of our stuff is by word of mouth – just contact us if you are interested in Turtle Disco offerings)

-My current sessions at Turtle Disco (summer 2017): Queer Dreaming
+My current sessions at Turtle Disco (all free):

 Events Page: workshops, poetry events, fiction events, participatory actions

 Petra Kuppers artist resume 2020: Petra Kuppers 3 page resume 2020